 Is Alcohol A Problem?
-This Tool Helps Assess Risk And Find Help
+Online Tool Helps Assess Risk And Find Help

 The thinking about problem drinking and alcoholism has changed.
 It's no longer considered a black-and-white, you have it or you don't condition.